• Home

 • You'll probably meet other authors.

-• You'll meet your book in the wild, at a bookstore or library.
+• You'll see your book in the wild at a bookstore or library.

 • Maybe you won't feel quite so self-delusional when you tell people you are a writer.